Uluru region guide

 - Uluru’s red colour comes from its oxidised iron content.

 Here are 5 must-sees, along with some top tours and DIY trips with plenty of info about things to do at Uluru and the surrounding region.

-There's a whole lot more to Uluru than just the grand red rock – although it certainly is the brightest star in the Red Centre galaxy.
+There’s a whole lot more to Uluru than just the grand red rock – although it’s certainly the brightest star in the Red Centre galaxy.

 Uluru, also known as Ayers Rock, is the 600 million-year-old monolith that has attracted curiosity for thousands of years.
 From bushwalking and segways to helicopter rides, scenic flights and skydives, there are a number of ways to see Uluru.
 In summer, it’s advised to head out early and finish exploring by 11am.
 Most tours are based around sunrise and sunset, as this is the best time to view the rock, when its colours appear to change.

 The easiest way to explore the monolith is to walk around the base of Uluru.
 There are multiple bushwalks with great vantage points.
 They’re easy to moderate in difficulty, and most are wheelchair accessible.
 The Mala Walk (1.5 hours) is a free walk guided by a local ranger, where you can learn about the management of the park, along with information about the Anangu – the traditional owners of the land.
 The Kuniya Walk (45 minutes), which finishes at the Mutitjulu waterhole, has some great views of Uluru.
 Walkers channel the spirit of Wanampi, an ancestral watersnake who was believed to live in the waterhole.
 The full base walk, which takes 3.5 hours, takes in many of the important sites in and around Uluru.

 2. Valley of the Winds (Kata Tjuta)